PlasmaPy/plasmapy.github.io/web/pages/meetings/1st_workshop_2020_at_bryn_mawr/index.md

 **NOTE**

 As the meeting approaches, please check the agenda for updates.
-As presentation material becomes available we will post links for slides and such.
+As presentation material becomes available we will post links for slides and additional information.
 ___